sanyamidarade/sql_intern_task_3/README.md

 # Tool Used:
 pgAdmin

-I used it to run SQL queries to add, change, and delete data.
+I used it to run SQL queries.

 # Deliverables: